-lst.
+ist.
 In History.-A thorough knowledge of Greek and Roman history is believed to be the basis of all historical study, and these will first be carefully learned.
-This will be followed with a general outline of history, as contained in Thalheimer's Manual of Mediæval and Modern History, and illustrated by reference to the Bretschneider-Spruner wall-maps.
-Should the limited time permit, a more particular study of some period of history will complete the historical course.
+This will be followed with a general outline of history, after Gibbon, from the accession of Commodus to the fall of Constantinople.
+After this the history of the Middle Ages will occupy the attention of the student, which will be succeeded by as extended a notice of modern European and American history as the limited time will permit.

 2d.
-In the English and Anglo-Saxon Languages and their Literature.-Under this head the art of Composition and Rhetoric will first be studied, with frequent exercises in written composition and declamation, and a thorough analysis of the grammatical structure of the language.
-The history of English literature will then be taken up, and the lives of authors studied in connection with specimens of their writings, which will be criticised in class.
-After this the English of Shakspere will be made a special subject of study, and the most marked points of difference between Elizabethan and modern English noted and commented on.
-This will be included in the critical study of some one of the plays of Shakspere.
-Finally, the Anglo-Saxon language will be carefully studied, and in connection with it lectures delivered on the origin and history of the English language, and lectures introductory to the study of Comparative Philology, an outline being given of the classification of languages, particularly the branches and subdivisions of the Indo-European family, and of the general principles of Comparative Grammar, after manuscript notes on the lectures of Prof. George Curtius, of Leipzig.
+In the English and Anglo-Saxon Languages and Their Literature.-Under this head the art of Composition and Rhetoric will first be studied, with frequent exercises in written composition and declamation, and a thorough analysis of the grammatical structure of the language.
+The history of English literature will then be taken up, and the lives of authors studied in connection with specimens of their writings, which will be criticized in class.
+After this the English of the Elizabethan age will be made a subject of study, and the most marked points of difference between Elizabethan and modern English noted and commented on.
+Finally, the Anglo-Saxon language will be carefully studied, and in connection with it lectures delivered on the origin and history of the English language, and lectures introductory to the Comparative Grammar of the Teutonic languages, an outline being given of the classification of languages, particularly the branches and subdivisions of the Indo-European family, and of the general principles of Comparative Grammar, after manuscript notes on the lectures of Prof. George Curtius, of Leipzig.